-Dental implants are titanium alloy posts that are surgically placed into the jaw by an oral surgeon, which provide an anchor upon which a crown, bridge, partial, or denture can be placed.
+Dental implants are titanium alloy posts that are surgically placed into the jaw by a dentist or an oral surgeon, which provide an anchor upon which a crown, bridge, partial, or denture can be placed.
 At Fort Loramie Dental center, we use CamLog products as our brand of choice for dental implants.

 In general, dental implants replace missing teeth or teeth that have been removed.
 An implant is an in-depth, permanent solution that allows you to chew, talk, and smile without the embarrassment of gaps.
 They replace treatments like bridges, dentures, and crowns and function more similarly to real teeth than other options.

-- Comfortable, permanent, and encourage you to smile confidently
+- Comfortable, permanent , and encourage you to smile confidently

 - Safe with minimal effects to your surrounding teeth so you can maintain your dental health

-- Durable, convenient, and easier to maintain
+- Durable, convenient , and easier to maintain

 - Up to 98% guaranteed to succeed